jtangney/gke-federated-learning/testing/README.md

 - The default namespace is not enabled for Istio injection.
 Verify the pod does not have an istio-proxy container
 `kubectl -n default get pods -l app=test -o jsonpath='{.items..spec.containers[*].name}'`

+- Verify that the pods are hosted on nodes in the main node-pool (not in the tenant node-pool)
+`kubectl -n default get pods -o wide`

 #### Test the interation
 - From the test pod in the default namespace, call the service in the tenant namespace
   ```